HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages CareDx (CDNA) Investors with Significant Losses to Contact Firm's Attorneys, Securities Fraud Class Action Filed

 These statements were misleading in that Defendants failed to disclose that: (1) Defendants engaged in a variety of improper and illegal schemes to inflate testing services revenue and demand, including pushing a surveillance protocol through inaccurate marketing materials, offering extravagant inducements or kickbacks to physicians and other providers, and improperly bundling expensive testing services with other blood tests as part of the RemoTraC service; (2) these practices, and others, subjected CareDx to an undisclosed risk of regulatory scrutiny; and, (3) these practices rendered the Company's testing service revenue reported throughout the Class Period artificially inflated.

 Investors began to learn the truth on Oct.
-28, 2021, when CareDx revealed that it was under investigation by the DOJ and the SEC in connection with possible violations of the False Claims Act as well as certain accounting and public reporting practices.
+28, 2021, when CareDx revealed investigations by the DOJ and the SEC in connection with possible violations of the False Claims Act and certain accounting and public reporting practices.

-Then, on Apr.
-15, 2022 investors learned more about the nature of the government investigations when CareDx’s former Head of Community Nephrology (Dr. Michael Olymbios) filed a complaint accusing the company of engaging in illegal clinical and marketing schemes, including improper inducements to physicians, misleading research, and recommendations for clinically unsupported treatment.
+On Apr.
+15, 2022 investors learned more about the investigations when CareDx's former Head of Community Nephrology filed a complaint accusing the company of engaging in illegal clinical and marketing schemes, including improper inducements to physicians, misleading research, and recommendations for clinically unsupported treatment.

 Each of these events have driven the price of CareDx shares sharply lower.